Icelander169/MasterThesis/README.md

 ## Influence_factors.Rmd
 This script uses the above created dataset and calculates possible influence factors on the share of Public Transport Subscriptions via a Generalized Linear Model with family binomial and quasibinomial.
 See the script for detailled descriptions.

+## Visualizations
+Provided Tableau workbooks are found in the Drive Storage under Data / 6_Visualization